The truth about Afterpay.

 Afterpay is the opposite of credit cards

 We created Afterpay to help people make purchases with their own money and avoid being stuck in compounding debt.
 Unlike credit cards, if an Afterpay shopper misses a payment, their account is paused and they won’t be able to buy anything else until they are up to date.
+Afterpay is purposefully designed to limit debt accumulation and is used as a responsible budgeting and spending tool.

 FAQs